HrdxH/SynCode/README.md

-# ⚡SynapseCode - AI Assisted Code Editor with Real-Time Collaboration
+# ⚡SynCode - AI Assisted Code Editor with Real-Time Collaboration

 ## Overview

-SynapseCode is a lightweight, AI-assisted code editor designed to empower developers with real-time multi-user collaboration and advanced AI-driven features.
+SynCode is a lightweight, AI-assisted code editor designed to empower developers with real-time multi-user collaboration and advanced AI-driven features.
 Built with a secure and intuitive workspace, SynapseCode not only supports live code editing and file management but also enhances productivity with AI-powered linting, auto-completion, documentation generation, and syntax correction.

 ## Problem Statement